Test the Setup of the Remote Support and ServiceNow Integration

 Test Remote Support Jump Technology

-- Log in to the Remote Support representative console and search for a Jump Client which is currently running on a machine included in the ServiceNow CMDB.
-This ensures the Jump Client in question can be accessed using the Configuration Item in ServiceNow incidents.
+- Log in to the Remote Support representative console and search for a Jump Client that is currently running on a machine included in the ServiceNow CMDB.
+This ensures the Jump Client in question can be accessed using the configuration item (CI) in ServiceNow incidents.

-- In ServiceNow, create or open an incident, assign the above host as the Configuration Item (CI) of the incident, and click the orange Jump to CI with BeyondTrust Remote Support button.
+- In ServiceNow, create or open an incident, assign the above host as the CI of the incident, and click the orange Jump to CI with BeyondTrust Remote Support button.